chickendinner-chase/ProofOfInfluence/replit.md

 **Framework**: React 18 with TypeScript, built using Vite for fast development and optimized production builds.

 **UI Framework**: Shadcn UI components built on Radix UI primitives with Tailwind CSS for styling.
-The design follows a mobile-first approach with gradient-driven visual identity inspired by Linktree's simplicity and Rainbow.me's Web3 aesthetics.
+The design follows a mobile-first approach with gradient-driven visual identity that emphasizes POI-centric Web3 Profile features, drawing inspiration from Rainbow.me's Web3 aesthetics and modern design principles.

 **State Management**: TanStack Query (React Query) for server state management with built-in caching, optimistic updates, and automatic refetching.
 No additional global state management library is used.